Why Linux Essentials

 Making Linux Certification Open to All

 Certainly having the mindset to involve young people and their teachers will help.
-The more secondary and college tutors that have an understanding of Linux then the more Linux will naturally be taught within schools.
-This is important when you consider that Linux is FREE and the OS and Applications used in schools should not matter.
+For too long education in the UK has focused on paid software and not on free and open software.
+By involving the education sector in Linux and Open Source Software, OSS the greater the attention Linux will gain.
+The more secondary and college tutors that have an understanding of Linux then the more Linux will naturally be taught within schools and used after education.
+This is important when you consider that Linux is FREE and the Operating System and software applications used in schools and Universities should not be tied to a price tag.
 It is the cost and freedom to manage the software the way you want that is important.
 We want a generation growing up with the understanding of how the software works and how collaboration empowers.

 Free Training From TheUrbanPenguin

 During this course, we will follow the key objectives of the exam.
 This will involve investigating Linux both from a simple administration and usage perspectives.
 The Linux Essentials exam is a recommendation, and not required for pre-requisite for training in the LPIC professional program.
-Exams are delivered in schools and training centres around the world.
-To locate the centre nearest you, please contact your local LPI Affiliate.
+Exams are delivered in schools and training centers around the world.
+To locate the center nearest you, please contact your local LPI Affiliate or website.

 In order to pass the exam and gain the Certificate of Achievement in Linux Essentials, you should be able to demonstrate: